 No retail Class "B" licensee shall employ any underage person, except as otherwise provided by Wis.
-Stats. § 125.07(4)(bm)3).
+Stat. § 125.07(4)(bm).

 Sec.
-6-41. - Conditional gGrant of conditional license.
+6-41. - Conditional grant of license.

-- (a) Notwithstanding the time limits set forth herein, whenever the proposed licensed premises is a building to be newly constructed or an existing building upon which major alteration, addition, renovation or other similar work is required in order to bring the premises in conformity with the representations made to the common council as part of the application and consideration of the application, the common council, upon recommendation of the public safety and licensing committee, may grant a license conditionedal upon the satisfactory completion of such construction, alteration, addition, renovation or other work, or such annexation. - (b) In cases where the proposed licensed premises is not yet open for regular business at the time of the application, the common council may grant a license conditioned upon the entity completing all work and obtaining the necessary permits to start operating under such license. - (c) The common council, in making such a conditional grant of a license under par. (a) or (b), may shall direct the city clerk to withhold the issuance of the license for such time, not to exceed six 6 months, as the common council deems a reasonable period for completion of such anywork renovation, addition, or work and procurement of any necessary permits in order to start operating under the license in conformity with all such representations made to the common council, and/or completion of the renovation.
+- (a) Notwithstanding the time limits set forth herein, whenever the proposed licensed premises is a building to be newly constructed or an existing building upon which major alteration, addition, renovation or other similar work is required in order to bring the premises in conformity with the representations made to the common council as part of the application and consideration of the application, the common council may grant a license conditioned upon the satisfactory completion of such construction, alteration, addition, renovation or other work, or such annexation. - (b) In cases where the proposed licensed premises is not yet open for regular business at the time of the application, the common council may grant a license conditioned upon the entity completing all work and obtaining the necessary permits to start operating under such license. - (c) The common council, in making such a conditional grant of a license under par. (a) or (b), shall direct the city clerk to withhold the issuance of the license for such time, not to exceed 6 months, as the common council deems a reasonable period for completion of any renovation, addition, or work and procurement of any necessary permits in order to start operating under the license in conformity with all such representations made to the common council.
 The common council's approval of a conditional grant of a license under this section does not constitute the issuance of a license unless and until the city clerk issues the license to the applicant after all work has been completed and all conditions for the license have been met.

 During such period of time as the referenced work is being completed, the applicant must provide written progress reports to the city clerk every 60 days.
-The license fee would be nonrefundable, and the license would not be issued should the applicant complete construction after the granted deadlines.

-Upon written request of the applicant to the public safety and licensing committee, this period may be extended two times for an additional period not to exceed three-3 months each, and the license may be renewed one time with issuance withheld, but no such extension shall be granted unless the applicant can demonstrate that he or she has already completed a substantial portion of the work, construction or renovation of the premises with the original time set by the common council for withholding of the issuance of the license pending completion of the work.
+Upon written request of the applicant to the public safety and licensing committee, this period may be extended two times for an additional period not to exceed 3 months each, but no such extension shall be granted unless the applicant can demonstrate that he or she has already completed a substantial portion of the work, construction or renovation of the premises with the original time set by the common council for withholding of the issuance of the license pending completion of the work.
 The applicant shall notify the city clerk upon completion of the work when the applicant is ready to start operating under the license, after which the city clerk shall cause such inspection of the premises as is deemed appropriate to ascertain that the premises is in conformity with all material representations made to the common council at the time of the granting of the license.
 Upon satisfactory completion of the work and/or other conditions within the permitted time frame, the public safety and licensing committee may direct the city clerk to issue the license.